 PRIME RIB VERSUS RIBEYE STEAKS

 Ribeye steak and a prime rib are very similar—both cuts are from the same section of beef.
-The only difference is that a prime rib is usually 2 to 5 pounds, and a ribeye steak is cut for the most tender parts to about 10 -14 ounces.
+The only difference is that a prime rib is usually 2 to 5 pounds, and a ribeye steak is cut for the most tender parts to about 10 to 14 ounces.
 Either can have a bone in or out, and the steaks are generally better on the grill rather than in the oven, where you would cook a prime rib.

-My easy and delicious coffee-infused rub for ribeye steaks uses Death Wish Instant Coffee, but you can substitute freshly ground Death Wish Coffee too, just make sure you grind it for espresso.
+This easy and delicious coffee-infused rub uses Death Wish Instant Coffee, but you can substitute freshly ground Death Wish Coffee too—just make sure you grind it for espresso.

 - 2 ribeye steaks

-- 1 pouch of Death Wish Instant Coffee (or about 1 and ¼ Tablespoons of Ground Coffee)
+- 1 pouch Death Wish Instant Coffee (or about 1 and 1/4 tablespoons of ground coffee)

-- 1 teaspoon of Salt (Kosher salt will give you more flavor)
+- 1 teaspoon salt (Kosher salt will give you more flavor)

 - Combine all ingredients in a small bowl.

-- Sprinkle Death Wish Ribeye steak rub over both sides of each steak, patting the first layer of rub into the steaks, and then applying a second layer.
+- Sprinkle coffee-infused ribeye steak dry rub over both sides of each steak, patting the first layer of rub into the steaks and then applying a second layer.

 - Grill steaks on a medium-high grill, turning over every 5 minutes until your desired temperature is reached.